anuszka/COVID-19-MZ_GOV_PL/README.md

 The following is a bit inconsistent but for historical reasons:
 * Column names are in Polish; in particular, the date column name is 'Data'.
-* However, dates in the date column are in American date format: myfile_date_format = '%m/%d/%Y'
+* However, dates in the date column are in American date format: '%m/%d/%Y'
 * File name: "cor." + "%Y.%m.%d" + ".csv"

 Column headers: